segmentio/segment-docs/src/getting-started/02-simple-install.md

 We also recommend that you add an Environment Label of `dev` to the source, so you know that this demo source isn't part of a production installation.

-## Find your Write Key
+## Find your write key

 The write key is the unique identifier for a source which tells Segment which source data comes from, to which workspace it belongs, and which destinations should receive the data.

-When you create a new library source, you can find the Write Key in the **Settings** tab of the source information, under **API Keys**.
-Any time you change a library's settings in the Segment App, the writekey regenerates.
+When you create a new library source, you can find the write key in the **Settings** tab for the source, under **API Keys**.
+Any time you change a library's settings in the Segment App, the write key regenerates.

 ![](/docs/connections/images/find_writekey.png)

 > info ""
 > [Cloud-sources](/docs/guides/sources/about-cloud-sources/) do not have write keys, as they use a token or key from your account with that service.

-Make note of or write down your Write Key, as you'll need it in the next steps.
+Make note of or write down your write key, as you'll need it in the next steps.

 ## Installing Segment